Evertras/simple-homemanager/05-explain-outputs-body.md

 How do you know it's `homeConfigurations`?
 You copy/paste it from somewhere else.
-The [official docs](https://nix-community.github.io/home-manager/index.xhtml#sec-flakes-standalone) say to run `home-manager init` which will get you there eventually, but honestly it's a bit frustrating that this isn't easily laid out somewhere.
+The [official docs](https://nix-community.github.io/home-manager/index.xhtml#sec-flakes-standalone) say to run `home-manager init` which will get you there eventually, but honestly it's a bit frustrating that this isn't easily laid out somewhere as of the time of this writing (early 2024).
 Again, welcome to Nix!

 Anyway, that aside, you have a source to copy/paste from now.
 And now you should understand the following: